And that was the first time I died.

 - In one scene, Dub begins to wax philosophical about whether the NPCs might really be alive or not.
 Don berates him for watching too much Star Trek, as it makes him talk like Picard.
-Dub corrects him by pointing out that the idea was actually from Deep Space Nine.
+Dub corrects him by pointing out that the idea was actually from Star Trek: Deep Space Nine.

 - Since Jim dies quite often, Yahtzee often precedes his deaths with "And that was the nth time I died".